 - having him connected to a Oxygen saturation monitor (O2 Sat monitor);

 - teaching him sign language;

-- being fed through a Nasal Gastric tube (NG) until he learns to eat on his own.
+- being fed through a Gastric tube (G tube) until he learns to eat on his own.

 As his parents, we were taught how to read the O2 monitor, feed and suction him, as well as, perform his physiotherapy, which was extended to chest therapy in January 2014, after a bout of pneumonia.